 Request a goodwill adjustment

 If you’ve already paid the balance in full, you can request a goodwill adjustment using the template found here.
-This letter allows you to explain the circumstances behind the late payment, and ask that they remove the negative entry from your credit report out of goodwill.
+This letter allows you to explain the circumstances behind the late payment and ask that they remove the negative entry out of goodwill.

 But what if you haven’t yet paid the outstanding balance because you’re low on funds?
 Don’t give up just yet.
-There’s still hope, and it could come through a pay for deletion agreement.
+There’s still hope, and it could come through a ‘pay for delete’ agreement.

 You’ll need to submit a letter requesting that they remove the account in exchange for payment.
 When you draft up the letter, be sure that you can have the account paid in full by the date listed or you’ll ruin your chances of having the entry removed.

 Keep in mind that you may have to correspond back and forth a few times with Verizon to reach an amount you both agree on.

 Don’t get discouraged if you don’t get the response you want right away or they respond with a counter-offer.
 You now have their attention and chances are they’re willing to negotiate to get the account taken care of.

 Most importantly, get the agreement in writing.
 It’ll provide the proof you need if Verizon doesn’t uphold their end of the contract once you’ve paid the balance.

 If the account has been sold to a collection agency: